tarosky/kuroneko-pay/readme.md

 ### Setting

-After activation, go to WooCommerce settings screen "WooCommerce > Setting".
+After activation, go to WooCommerce setting screen "WooCommerce > Setting".
 Click "Checkout" tab there, and you will find 3 payment methods added.

 - Credit card(Japan)